Snorkeling at Manta Point is up there with one of the most epic experiences you can have on Nusa Penida Island.

 Toyapakeh Wall is a diverse marine ecosystem with an abundance of corals and tropical fish that you can see while drifting in the current along the surface.
 Make sure you save enough battery on your cameras for this spot.

-Must Read → 14 Things To Do In Nusa Penida
+Must Read → 15 Things To Do In Nusa Penida

-PIN LOCATION OF MANTA POINT NUSA PENIDA
+MANTA POINT NUSA PENIDA LOCATION

 WHERE TO STAY IN NUSA PENIDA

-Nusa Penida has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Nusa Penida to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Nusa Penida has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Pandawa Beach Resort & Spa

-This amazing beachfront 5-star resort is centrally located on Nusa Penida island.
-Pandawa Beach Resort offers beachfront rooms, outdoor swimming pool, free wifi and ocean views.
-The rooms have air-conditioning, flat-screen tv’s, private bathrooms and modern interior.
+This amazing beachfront 5-star resort is centrally located on Nusa Penida Island.
+Pandawa Beach Resort offers beachfront rooms, an outdoor swimming pool, free wifi, and ocean views.
+The rooms have air-conditioning, flat-screen TVs, private bathrooms, and a modern interior.
 A continental or buffet breakfast is included for all guests.

 Mid Range: La Roja Bungalows

-La Roja Bungalows is the most Instagrammable accommodation in Nusa Penida!
-These cute wooden bungalows sleep up to 2 people featuring spacious rooms, private bathroom, air-conditioning and free wifi.
-There is also an outdoor swimming pool, shared lounge and restaurant.
+La Roja Bungalows is the most Instagrammable accommodation in Nusa Penida.
+These cute wooden bungalows sleep up to 2 people featuring spacious rooms, a private bathroom, air-conditioning, and free wifi.
+There is also an outdoor swimming pool, a shared lounge, and a restaurant.
 An à la carte breakfast is also included.
 Perfect place to stay for couples and friends.

 Budget: Nusa Garden Bungalow

-The best budget accommodation in Nusa Penida!
-There are dorm rooms, double rooms and family rooms available at Nusa Garden Bungalow at a very affordable price.
-These Balinese-style bungalows are fitted with a fan, mosquito net and ensuite bathroom.
+The best budget accommodation in Nusa Penida.
+There are dorm rooms, double rooms, and family rooms available at Nusa Garden Bungalow at a very affordable price.
+These Balinese-style bungalows are fitted with a fan, mosquito net, and ensuite bathroom.
 Perfect for solo travelers and friends.